 made up of our thoughts and founded on our thoughts.

 The Princeton Buddhist Meditation Group, under the guidance of Anam Thubten, provides opportunities for practice, contemplation, and study of the Buddhadharma—the fundamental truth of our experience, as taught by Shakyamuni Buddha more than 2500 years ago.

-NOW AVAILABLE: December's schedule of PBMG sittings and events.
+NOW AVAILABLE: April's schedule of PBMG sittings and events.

 SUNDAY SESSIONS: We meet from 12:30 to 2:00 every Sunday afternoon for contemplation and meditation with Ani Trime.

 THURSDAY EVENINGS at 7:30: On Thursday evenings, we meet from 7:30 to 9:00, with sitting for the first half-hour, followed by discussion.
-This month continue our new study of Lojong, "mind training," an important everyday practice across all of the Tibtean traditions.
+This month we continue our study of lojong, "mind training," an important everyday practice across all of the Tibtean traditions.
 See our calendar (PDF) for details.

 NEXT INTRO TO MEDITATION: We offer introductory sessions on the second Sunday of each month.
 Drop by on Sunday, April 13 at 11:15 a.m. for an introduction to meditation in the Tibetan Buddhist tradition—no fee, no registration.
 E-mail firstname.lastname@example.org with any questions.